bec-archer/SR80-Manuals/user-manual.md

 **2. The Help entry in the sidebar**

-If you don't know *which* screen you need — you just know you're trying to do something and can't remember where it lives — open the sidebar (swipe from the left or tap the back arrow in the top-left toolbar), scroll down to **This Device**, and tap **Help**.
+If you don't know *which* screen you need — you just know you're trying to do something and can't remember where it lives — open the sidebar (on iPad: swipe from the left or tap the back arrow; on iPhone: tap the Back button), scroll down to **This Device**, and tap **Help**.

 This opens a full list of every help topic in the app: Jobs Gallery, New Work Order, Job Detail, Tech Station, Close Out, Closed Job, Admin Settings, and any others that get added over time.
 Tap a topic to open the same walkthrough you'd get from that screen's `(?)` button.